replexica/replexica/readme.md

 [Discord](https://replexica.com/go/discord) •
 [Docs](https://replexica.com/go/docs)

-Replexica is an i18n platform for React, to ship multi-language apps fast.
+Replexica is an AI-powered i18n platform, to ship multilingual apps fast.

-Replexica supports React apps, and several i18n formats, including JSON-free, experimental Replexica Compiler format, `.md` files for Markdown content, and classic JSON and YAML-based formats.

-Replexica comes with an open-source compiler plugin for React (experimental), and an i18n API in the cloud that performs translations using context-aware LLMs.

 ## Getting Started

-Check out our [Docs](https://replexica.com/docs) for more detailed guides on how to use Replexica with your app.
+Check out our [Docs](https://replexica.com/go/docs) for more detailed guides on how to use Replexica with your app.

-## What's under the hood

-Replexica is a full-stack LLM-powered i18n platform for React, and it consists of **two main parts**:

-1. **Replexica i18n Compiler** (this repo, experimental) - an open-source compiler plugin for React:
-    * Doesn't require extracting strings into JSON files;
-    * Seamlessly integrates with React build system;
-    * Infers metadata and user-facing text from the app;
-    * Prepares the content for further context-aware translation.

-1. **Replexica i18n API** ([replexica.com](https://replexica.com)) - an i18n API in the cloud that translates apps into multiple languages, using LLMs, fast:
-    * Full context awareness + brand voice + tone + style + terminology;
-    * State-of-the-art quality translations via a mix of open-source and proprietary AI models.

-The core idea behind Replexica is simple: it's purpose is to accelerate localization of software.

-**The Internet is global, and so must be any software that runs on it.**

 ## Authors